Thirteen million Americans are currently unemployed, and more than 90 million are undereducated and unprepared for the 21st century workforce.

-Last year PSCUs served over 4 million students and conferred 800,000 degrees and 220,000 credentials.
+Last year, private sector colleges and universities served more than four million students and conferred 800,000 degrees and 220,000 credentials.

 The U.S. Department of Labor predicts a shortage of more than 35 million skilled and educated workers over the next 30 years.

-PSCUs open doors to many of the 13 million unemployed and 90 million underemployed Americans by providing a skills-based education.
+PSCUs open doors to many of the 13 million unemployed and 90 million undereducated Americans by providing a skills-based education.
 To remain competitive over the next decade, we must identify between 8 and 23 million new workers with postsecondary skills.PSCUs are a necessary part of that solution, having produced over 800,000 degrees last year alone.